Many Amazon delivery drivers say tips have disappeared, even though customers say they’ve been added

 It’s the third time this year an apparent glitch in Amazon’s system has deprived perhaps tens of thousands of workers of the majority of their income from delivering groceries for the commerce giant.
 Meanwhile, demand for delivery has surged amid the coronavirus pandemic, helping Amazon generate record sales and profits.

-Two Amazon Flex drivers have told The Seattle Times that tips on delivery routes in the Seattle area have been dramatically reduced or disappeared completely in their earnings statements, beginning a week and a half ago.
+Two Amazon Flex drivers have told The Seattle Times that tips on delivery routes in the Seattle area have been dramatically reduced or disappeared in their earnings statements, beginning a week and a half ago.

 Similar accounts from across the country have been posted to driver forums on Reddit and Facebook.
 In one closed Facebook group, which has some 21,000 Flex driver members, not a single person reported receiving their tips, said Ben, a Seattle-area driver, who asked that his last name not be used while discussing the problem.

 Amazon Flex drivers pick up delivery routes, delivering grocery orders from Amazon Fresh, PrimeNow and Whole Foods.
 The routes have a varying number of stops and include a guaranteed base payment from Amazon, but the tips that drivers receive from customers often significantly exceed the base payment amount.